TheGort/thegort.github.io/cv.md

 #### (Please click the hyperlinks to view my work.)
 ----
 **Independent Readings Course – Ethical Practice for Statisticians**
-* Was selected to be 1 of 3 students to work under Professor Liza Bolton and explore the misuse of statistics in the scientific community and everyday media consumption
+* Was selected to be 1 of 3 students to explore the misuse of statistics in the scientific community and everyday media consumption
-* Writing an educative piece using RMarkdown to spread awareness of statistical literacy and ethics, and using Zotero + BiBTeX to manage references
+* Wrote an educative piece using RMarkdown to spread awareness of statistical literacy and ethics, and used Zotero + BiBTeX to manage references
-* Summarizing findings into 15–20-minute research presentations and seminars
-* Attending bi-weekly meetings to explore other areas of ethical professional practice for statistics as well as check-ins
+* Conducted seminars and research presentations for cohort to synthesise findings and key ideas from a large range of sources

 [**Statistical Analysis of Gender Parity (R)**]({{ site.url }}/assets/sta303_project.pdf){:target="_blank"}
 * Worked in a group for a school project as a consulting firm to assess gender parity in hiring, wages, and promotions for a fictitious software company